When your SMSF receives in-specie contributions, two things happen in one go. Your SMSF receives a contribution. And your SMSF acquires an asset.

 But if the SMSF has a corporate trustee, then this doesn’t work since the corporate trustee doesn’t have legal ownership of the asset.
 The title is in individual names.

 The transfer doesn’t need to cover the entire asset.
 It can just be part of an asset.
 For example 25% or 50%.
-So if an asset’s value exceeds the annual contribution and bring-forward caps, you can contribute a
+So if an asset’s value exceeds the annual contribution and bring-forward caps, you can contribute the asset over time.

 Whether you make a contribution in-specie or in cash, the normal contribution caps still apply.
 So if you want to transfer your business premises into your SMSF and its market value exceeds contribution caps, you do the transfer in stages over several years.